ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 11. Calculate weights for parameters as a function of plane and z using multi_plane/plane_weighting.py.

+12. Determine frame offsets between movies from different cameras (if any) using multi_plane/find_offsets.py

-12. Acquire movie(s) of the sample of interest.
+13. Acquire movie(s) of the sample of interest.

-13. Perform multi-plane analysis with multi_plane/multi_plane.py.
+14. Perform multi-plane analysis with multi_plane/multi_plane.py.